buffermet/why-android-development-sucks/README.md

 final int realDisplayHeight = size.y;
 ```

 Developer: "Google, WTF!
-Why do you differentiate display.getSize() and display.getRealSize()"
+Why do you differentiate display.getSize() and display.getRealSize() ??"

 Google: "Well, we're not sure if you're competent enough to subtract the status bar height and the navigation bar height yourself, so we prechewed that for you :D cool right?!"